 Design & Technology

 It sounds so easy, which is the precise reason why we at Verulam look to teach pupils the principles of good design, foster their own design language and to help pupils find their own approach to design.

-Risks are encouraged and embraced with more complex and open-ended problems being addressed by pupils as they progress up the school.
+Risks are encouraged and embraced with more complex and open-ended problems being addressed by students as they progress up the school.
 At KS4 and 5 genuine problems must be solved with ‘real-life client’ to replicate this problem solving subject in the real world.
 Our teaching team aims to provide a blend of support and challenge to become independent and robust designers.
-We have a proven track record of excellent results at both GCSE and A Level and our subject continues to be hugely popular taking pupils from all abilities and turning them into the problem-solvers of the future.
+We have a proven track record of excellent results at both GCSE and A Level and our subject continues to be hugely popular taking students from all abilities and turning them into the problem-solvers of the future.

 Key Stage 3

 Design and Technology is an inspiring, rigorous and practical subject using creativity and imagination.
-At Verulam pupils design and make products that solve real and relevant problems using a range of context with regard to specific user needs.
-As a school we have an awareness of the importance of nurturing pupils to enable them to develop the necessary schools prior to KS4.
+At Verulam students design and make products that solve real and relevant problems using a range of context with regard to specific user needs.
+As a school we have an awareness of the importance of nurturing students to enable them to develop the necessary schools prior to KS4.
 They acquire a broad range of subject knowledge and learn how to take risks becoming resourceful, innovative and enterprising.